hiqdev/hisite-template/README.md

 php composer.phar create-project --stability=dev "hiqdev/hisite-template:*" dir
 ```

-Copy and tune [.env.example] to set project wide options.
+Copy and tune [.env.example] to set project wide options:

+- `ENV` - environment env/prod, will be used to setup `YII_ENV` constant
+- `HOSTS` - hostname, used when generating nginx config, see below

+The project uses [hidev] tool to automate repetitive tasks:

+- generate and chmod standard files and directories needed to run application:
+    - `web/index.php`, `src/config/bootstrap.php`
+    - `web/assets/`, `runtime/`
+- generate and keep up to date package files: README, LICENSE, .gitignore, composer.json
+- keep CHANGELOG file with [chkipper]
+- run standard tasks such as running tests and `php-cs-fixer`
+- substitute `yii` console script

 Also [hidev] can generate and install nginx vhost config with this command: